ruggeri/tech-notes/programming-languages/rust.md

 `match` can unwrap sum types.

 `parse` is weird.
 Has something to do with templates...
+Can look at desired return type to know what to do? **TODO**: How does parse work?

 You can have tuples `x = (1, 2, 3)`.
 You can destructure tuples `let (x, y, z) = (1, 2, 3)`.
 You can access tuple fields `x.0`.